 4 Beds | 2 Baths | 2 Garage | 2,763 Sq Ft

-This period revival style was thought to have come to the U.S. when soldiers returned from Europe in WW1 and saw French and English styles which they loved and wanted something like it when they came home.
+NEW PRICE BASED ON YOUR FEEDBACK!
+APPRAISED @$200k higher than list price in December.
+This period revival style of this home was thought to have been a design trend that came to the U.S. when soldiers returned from Europe in WW1 and saw French and English styles which they loved and wanted something like it when they came home.
 This was built and valued in 1919 for $6000 and is listed on the National Register of Historic Places in 1996 as a significant property in the Gilmer Park Historic District where the first Country Club was built in Utah.
-Gilmer Park was named after a local Suffragette named Mary Gilmore who also helped found the Ladies Literary Club and the Sarah Daft Home.
+Gilmer Park was named after a local Suffragette named Mary Gilmer who also helped found the Ladies Literary Club and the Sarah Daft Home.
 It is known in local historic records as the 'Edgar and Hazel Hawley House', and you will faint when you see the Art Deco tiles (original) in the upstairs bathroom.
-Great floorplan, sweet booth seating for breakfast in the kitchen, wonderful 3BR and a bath up.
+Great floorplan, sweet booth seating for breakfast in the kitchen, wonderful 3BR and a bath up and room on the main for another possible powder room.
 Most of the original charm is intact in the home, and there are many upgrades including 7 split heat pumps.
 Two car garage w/ shared driveway, lush, park-like back yard is a birding paradise.
-PRICED below recent appraisal.

 | Beds | Baths | Laundry | Sq Ft | |